Education, empowerment tools to keep children safe

 Breckenridge Public Schools has completed physical safety upgrades at both school properties over the past year, many of which came about due to the referendum dollars provided by taxpayers.

-Superintendent Diane Cordes explained one major change visitors would see, which was put into place last year, is coming to either the elementary-middle school or the high school.
+Superintendent Diane Cordes explained that one major change visitors would see, which was put into place last year, is coming to either the elementary-middle or high school.
 Visitors must enter through one door into a vestibule.
 They then press a buzzer to alert the front office workers of their arrival, who determine whether or not to allow them to enter the office.

 Internet safety is always a high priority for parents, and the school district is doing its part to keep students safe while on school property.
-“We allow student access through a secure server that is filtered at a deep level, to protect students from getting into places they shouldn’t be,” Cordes said.
+“We allow student access through a secure server that is filtered at a deep level to protect students from getting into places they shouldn’t be,” Cordes said.
 Certain words or phrases are on a list of prohibited terms, and if a student types those into an online search, the search stops immediately.
-For words deemed innocuous, a technician can move that word or term onto the approved list to clear it, and there is a procedure to do that.
+For comments deemed innocuous, a technician can move that word or term onto the approved list to clear it, and there is a procedure to do that.

 READ MORE :

-The system also allows teachers to do an electronic roll call and submit it to a dashboard that quickly updates all staff in real-time to track where students are rather than having to meet face-to-face during an evacuation other emergency.
-Throughout the school year, students go through several units where they learn about “stranger danger,” they learn about bus safety and hear from law enforcement about ways to stay safe, including using the buddy system.
+The system also allows teachers to do an electronic roll call and submit it to a dashboard that quickly updates all staff in real-time to track where students are rather than having to meet face-to-face during an evacuation or other emergency.
+Throughout the school year, students go through several units where they learn about “stranger danger,” know about bus safety and hear from law enforcement about ways to stay safe, including using the buddy system.